ben-yeung/ben-b0t/README.md

 ## 🤖 A simple, personalized Discord Bot to interact and moderate a Discord server.

 Overall a very interactive project that allowed me to learn more about Data Structures, string manipulation, OAuth Flows, and parsing I/O.
-Originally an single file full of if statements, this repo publication is a cleaner and more organized version with a command handler.
+Originally a single file full of if statements, this repo publication is a cleaner and more organized version with a command handler.
+What started as a small summer project has turned into a full-fledged discord bot that I've grown to love, using it everyday in servers with friends.

 ## 👾 Over 30+ Commands ranging from moderation, information, and fun.
 * 🚨 **Moderation**: `ban`, `kick`, `mute`, `modclear`, `clearb0t`, `shutdown`, and more